makeevolution/notes/k8s/kubernetes.md

                namespace: shopping
                user: bob
            ```
-         - So bob has access by default to that namespace (so he doesn't have to type `-n shopping` when wanting to list pods in that namespace i.e. `kubectl get pods` will list pods in `shopping` namespace instead of `default` namespace (the default used if this field is not specified).
+         - So bob has access only to that `shopping` namespace (I think! but not sure about this point, need to test further)
        - The `current-context` is the context that the user are going to connect to when they run `kubectl`.
 To set this, you (or the user) can run:
          - `kubectl config use-context cluster1`
        - You can indeed create more user in `users` and context in `contexts` for defining multiple users and contexts, and bind them appropriately.